Battle of Shi'b Jabala

 The Battle of Shi'b Jabala (يوم شعب جبلة) was one of the major, inter-tribal battles of the pre-Islamic period in Najd (central Arabia).
-It was fought in the late 6th century CE between the Qaysi tribes of banu Amer and Banu Abs on the one hand, and a coalition of the Tamim and Asad tribes and the contingents of the Kindite and Lakhmid kings on the other.
-It ended in a major victory for the Amer tribe led by the chiefs of the Banu Amir,The battle was a major contributor to the evacuation of the last Kindite kings from Najd to South Arabia.
+It was fought in the late 6th century CE between the Qaysi tribes of Hawazin and Banu Abs on the one hand, and a coalition of the Tamim and Asad tribes and the contingents of the Kindite and Lakhmid kings on the other.
+It ended in a major victory for the Qays led by the chiefs of the Banu Amir, a branch of the Hawazin.
+The battle was a major contributor to the evacuation of the last Kindite kings from Najd to South Arabia.
+The Banu Amir suffered a reversal in fortunes the following year when many of its prominent members fell in a battle with the Tamim.

 Background

 Before the mid-6th century, the tribes of Najd (central and northern Arabia), generally grouped together under the Qays confederacy, had been under the sway of the Kindite kings.
 As Kindite dominance faded around the mid-6th century, the Qays came under the supremacy of Zuhayr ibn Jadhima of the Banu Abs, who had the support of the Lakhmid kings of al-Hira in Iraq.
 The Abs were a clan of the Ghatafan, which, together with the Hawazin, accounted for most of the Qays.
 Zuhayr's rule was considered oppressive by the Hawazin, moving one of its chiefs, Khalid ibn Ja'far, to assassinate Zuhayr.
 Khalid thereafter became the head of the Hawazin, which separated from the Qaysi confederacy, and gained the Lakhmids' favor.

 At an uncertain point after the Hawazin's break with Ghatafan, Khalid led a raid against the Banu Murra clan of Ghatafan, in which its chief Zalim was slain.
 The latter's son, al-Harith, later traded insults with Khalid in the court of al-Hira, prompting al-Harith to assassinate Khalid while he was asleep in his tent.
 Khalid's killing took place in the 560s.
 Al-Harith gained protection from part of the Tamim led by Laqit ibn Zurara, provoking the ire of the Banu Amir, the leading branch of the Hawazin to which Khalid belonged.
 Khalid's brother and successor, al-Ahwas ibn Ja'far, led an attack against al-Harith and his Tamimi protectors.
 In the ensuing battle of Rahrahan, the Banu Amir captured Laqit's brother, Ma'bad, who soon after died of starvation in captivity.